Automotive a-class explained

 The surfaces have the same curvature change in the transition

 This transition is pretty much “invisible” it is mostly used for very visible edges, large transitions and flat surfaces.
+It is also a pain to build with.
+I try to remember what Renoire said “The pain passes but the beauty remains.”

 Transition Comparison